-The seventh grader from Kawameeh Middle School in Union, NJ has been named the Grand Prize winner of the 14th annual PNC Bank “American Patriot Essay Contest,” a statewide competition sponsored by the QuickChek New Jersey Festival of Ballooning in Association with PNC Bank in which school children in grades 2 through 12 throughout New Jersey wrote about “What the American Flag Means to Me.”
+The third grade student from Raritan Valley School in Hazlet, NJ has been named the Grand Prize winner of the 16th annual PNC Bank “American Patriot Essay Contest,” a statewide competition sponsored by the QuickChek New Jersey Festival of Ballooning in Association with PNC Bank in which school children in grades 2 through 12 throughout New Jersey wrote about “What the American Flag Means to Me.”

-As part of his Grand Prize, the Festival and PNC Bank brought a 75-foot-tall hot air balloon to his school Tuesday, June 20, where he took a tethered ride in front of his family, hundreds of classmates, township and county officials and dignitaries.
+As part of her Grand Prize, the Festival and PNC Bank will bring a 75-foot-tall hot air balloon to her school Monday, June 17, where she will take a tethered ride in the balloon in front of her family, hundreds of classmates, school and board of education officials.

-Guy also receives a free ride to go up, up and away in one of the 100 hot air balloons at the 35th annual festival, July 28-29-30 in Readington, NJ, along with VIP tickets for his family.
-Each of his 29 classmates, his teacher, and his school principal receive free tickets to the annual Festival, the largest summertime hot air balloon and music festival in North America.
+Each of her 16 classmates, her teacher, and her school principal receive free tickets to the event, the largest summertime hot air balloon and music festival in North America.

-“It was extremely heartfelt to see the very personal meaning the flag and his family have to him,” said Festival Executive Producer Howard Freeman.
-“To understand what his ancestors went through to achieve their freedom, going back several generations, is very impressive.
-His essay best captured the spirit of both the contest and American flag.
-QuickChek, PNC and the festival are proud to present him with this award.”
+“It was extremely heartfelt to see the very personal meaning the flag has to Sara and to read how important her grandfather’s and her family’s military service is to her,” said Festival Executive Producer Howard Freeman.
+“Her essay best captured the spirit of both the essay contest and of the American flag.
+QuickChek, PNC and the festival are proud to present her with this award.”

-Samantha Lagrosa, a sixth grade student at George G. White Middle School in Hillsdale, was third.
-Espejo and Lagrosa also receive complimentary admission into the festival, as do all teachers who submitted 15 or more essays on behalf of their students.
+Ivy Chen, an eighth grade student at St. Joseph the Carpenter School in Roselle, took second place.
+Maria George, a seventh grade student at John Adams Middle School in Edison, was third.
+They each receive complimentary admission into the Festival, as do all teachers in the state who submitted 15 or more essays on behalf of their students.